 Students must attend all classes either in person or through Zoom.
-Instructional hours for this course are $1\frac{1}{2}$ hrs five days a week for a total of 7.5hrs/week.
-It is expected that students will need to apply 1-2 hours/day to homework.
+Instructional hours for this course is 11⁄2hrs per day five days a week for a total of 7.5hrs/week.
+It is expected that students will need to apply 1 - 2 hours per day of homework.
 It is important to note that the time required for successful course completion will vary by individual.